 Don’t be afraid to ask for help!
 Your friends and family want to see you get better.

-If you ever feel like your loved ones just don’t understand what you’re going through, consider joining a spinal cord injury support group.
+If you ever feel like your loved ones just don’t understand what you’re going through, then consider joining a spinal cord injury support group.

 There, you’ll be surrounded by lots of people that have been in your situation.
 You can help each other out by sharing experiences.